Connecting with colleagues through online meetings

 Storytelling is one of the most powerful teaching tools humans have.
 Information conveyed in stories helped our earliest ancestors survive.
 Our brains are wired to easily receive, connect with, and store information packaged in a narrative with a solid plot.

 It’s not surprising that storytelling is trending.
-It’s an increasingly popular strategy for marketing, used in product testimonials, podcast immersion, admirable profiles of food producers and as a hook for potential donors.
-Scientists are now embracing storytelling to add authenticity to data, and corporate leaders are using stories to inform and inspire their employees.
+It’s an increasingly popular strategy for marketing, used in product testimonials, podcast immersion, and compelling profiles of food producers.
+Scientists now embrace storytelling to add authenticity to data, and corporate leaders use stories to inform and inspire employees.

-I didn’t realize I was tapping into such a powerful learning tool when I told my kids those cautionary driving tales, but it was coming from a place of deep evolutionary impulse: protecting my offspring.
+I didn’t realize I was tapping into such a powerful learning tool when I told my kids those cautionary driving tales.
+But it came from a place of deep evolutionary impulse—protecting my offspring.

 I often use storytelling in e-learning instructional design work.
-Stories are an elegantly simple vehicle that may be packed with information and driven down a memorable road.
+Stories serve as an elegantly simple vehicle, packed with information and driven down a memorable road.

-I could go on, but enough about me, go pack your winter survival kit and remember to leave plenty of stopping distance on icy roads.
+I could go on, but enough about me.
+Now, go pack your winter survival kit and remember to leave plenty of stopping distance on icy roads.

 Need help creating memorable stories with your training?
 We can help!